avelino/awesome-go/CONTRIBUTING.md

 - All links to quality reports should be to the most recent official release or current ongoing development.

 Highly recommended but not required:
-- A continuous integration process be part of the ongoing development process
+- A continuous integration process to be part of the ongoing development process
 - That the project uses a pull-request process, and the owners do not commit directly to the repository
-- That the pull-request process requires the continuous-integration tests pass before a pull request can be merged
+- That the pull-request process requires the continuous-integration tests to pass before a pull request can be merged

 ## How to remove an item from the list